fengyuanyang/katacoda-scenarios/kubernetes-ingress/finish.md

 ## You have completed this session.
-### build image, deploy applications and service on kubernetes

 Congratulations!
-Now, you are able to deploy your own applications!
+Now, you are able to access your applications by specific path!!
 Go ahead